Leveraging an Alliance Partner

 We can send most projects to our partners if our internal team members are scheduled to capacity.
 If a project is more custom (in style, length, complexity) and does not follow a traditional example, or requires additional collaboration time with the internal team or customer, we must outline expectations in the initial project request to ensure the Alliance Partner is comfortable completing the work and can provide an accurate quote.

-If you are unsure if a project can be sent to an Alliance Partner, contact Norma Shepardson to evaluate it.
+If you are unsure if a project can be sent to an Alliance Partner, contact Norma to evaluate it.

 Who are our Alliance Partners?